MSc Society, Politics and Climate Change

 More about tuition fees, living costs and financial support.

-This programme will equip you to become a leader in the public, private and the not-for-profit sectors in preparing for, and responding to, climate change.
-As such, you will be ideally placed to take advantage of the growing employment market related to responding to the climate emergency.
+This programme will equip you to become a leader in preparing for, and responding to, climate change.
+As such, you will be ideally placed to take advantage of the growing employment market related to the climate emergency response.

 Career skills are built into the entire programme, and opportunities will be provided to develop communication skills, working independently and part of a group, and research capacities.
 Our programme has been developed with the input of stakeholders to ensure that we are providing the academic and technical training desired by employers.